St. Angela’s College, Cork wins overall

-construction in concrete was evident again at this year’s Irish
+design and construction in concrete was evident again at this year’s Irish

-Concrete Society’s Awards Evening, which took place on the 9th of April in
+Concrete Society’s Awards Evening, which took place on the 8th of April

-Evening and the event is always one of the highlights of the construction
+35th Awards Evening and the event is always one of the highlights in

 attendance.
 The Awards recognise excellence in both design and construction in

-concrete.
-The jury reviewed a total of twenty six projects entered in three
+main awards jury reviewed a total of twenty-six projects nominated in three

 categories of main awards - Elemental, Infrastructure and Building.
-The 4th Irish Concrete Society
+There were seven

 Winner – Building